Guides

 Number of Lights

-This setting as the name implies controls the number of lights rendered.
+This setting, as the name implies, controls the number of lights rendered.
 Once again, this has no effect on the number of shadows rendered as the game doesn’t use dynamic lights for it.
-Hence the performance uplift is minimal.
+Hence, the performance uplift is minimal.
 As seen below, we go from 140 FPS at “High” to 146 at “Medium” and 147 at “Low”.

-You might as well save those extra frames and keep this at “Medium“.
-However, in the screenshots above, we noticed a random light in the forest disappear between “High” to “Medium”, which signifies it’s tied not just to attacks but to environments too.
+We noticed a random light in the forest disappear between “High” to “Medium”, which signifies it’s tied not just to attacks but to environments too.
 If you do not want to miss out on these, keep it at “High“.

 Water Detail Level